nigelsimpson/quanta/Docker/README.md

 5) The Quanta proxy will require a modest (r5n.2xlarge) with no additional storage and the same pre-requisite as step #3.

-6) Log into the `quanta-node` hosts created in step #3 and pull the `quanta-node` docker image from `containerregistry.disney.com/digital/quanta-node:latest`.
+6) Log into the `quanta-node` hosts created in step #3 and pull the `quanta-node` docker image from `<docker_repository>`.
 Then follow [THIS LINK](https://github.com/disney/quanta/tree/master/Docker#configuration-of-a-quanta-node) to configure it.
 You can find the configuration files [HERE](https://github.com/disney/quanta/tree/master/configuration) and copy them directly.
 Configure the entire stack to start at boot using this [LINK](https://github.com/disney/quanta/tree/master/Docker#launching-a-quanta-node-at-boot).
 Do this step for all nodes.
 Reboot them as you go.

 7) Log into the `quanta-proxy` and `quanta-loader` hosts and pull their respective docker images using the same base URI.
 The configuration files are already pre-loaded into the docker images.
 The `quanta-proxy` can be configured to auto-start using this [LINK](https://github.com/disney/quanta/tree/master/Docker#launching-the-quanta-proxy-at-boot).
 The `quanta-proxy` node should be rebooted as well.